 4. Apply for WIC

-If you qualify for WIC, there is no shame in using it to feed your baby.
-WIC is specifically designed to provide free baby formula for low-income mothers, as well as food for their children.
+If you qualify for WIC, there is no shame in using it or other government assistance programs for feeding your baby.
+WIC is designed to provide free baby formula for low-income mothers.

 If you think you may qualify, you can apply through your state’s WIC website.